-Now, take a deep breath, stay focused and I’m going to show you how to begin cleaning a dirty home, and then how to keep a clean and tidy home!
+Now, take a deep breath, stay focused and I’m going to show you how to get a neglected house clean, and then how to keep a clean and tidy home!

 Why Clean Up My Messy House?

 It’s ok to have a messy house.
 We live in our home.
 We make memories in our homes, we lead busy lives after all.
-But if you are at the point where you have no clean dishes left, no more room in your laundry basket and everything is simply a disgusting mess, it’s time to get cleaning.
+But if you are at the point where you have no clean dishes left, no more room in your laundry basket and everything is simply a disgusting mess, you’re living in a dirty home, and it’s time to get cleaning.

 It’s no secret that kids make a mess.
 From spilled milk to overflowing diapers, the evidence of a baby or toddler at home is usually pretty clear.